solace-fi/webflow-scripts/README.md

    ![screenshot](https://i.ibb.co/h7H9nXH/image.png)
 5. Go to the last text box with the title `Before </body> tag`
 6. Create the tags `<script defer>` and `</script>` if they are not already there
+7. Find the JavaScript code in t he `src` folder.
+If it's longer than 10,000 characters, minify the file.
-7. Paste the JavaScript code between them.
+8. Paste the JavaScript code between the `<script>` tags.
 Make sure it doesn't have these tags already.
-8. Click _Save_ on the top-right of the left section.
+9. Click _Save_ on the top-right of the left section.
-9. Click _Publish_ on the top-right part of the dashboard
+10. Click _Publish_ on the top-right part of the dashboard
-10. Select a domain if it's not already selected.
+11. Select a domain if it's not already selected.
-11. Click _Publish to Selected Domains_
+12. Click _Publish to Selected Domains_

+## How to minify a script

+Sometimes scripts don't fit due to a max-length 10,000 character limit.

+1. Install `minify` globally (`yarn global add minify`).
+NPM link: https://www.npmjs.com/package/minify
+2. Run `minify nameOfTheScript.js > nameOfTheScript.min.js` where the first name is the existing one, and the second one will be created/replaced.

+That's it.